seongheon-park/seongheon-park.github.io/content/post/WACV2023_2/index.md

 # subtitle: Our paper on zero-shot video grounding was accepted to WACV 2023.

 # Summary for listings and search engines
-summary: One paper about weakly-supervised video anomaly detection is accepted by **WACV 2023**!.
+summary: One paper about zero-shot video grounding is accepted by **WACV 2023**!

 # Link this post with a project
 projects: []